PeterWarrington/olm-convert/README.md

 [Use on the web](https://lilpete.me/olm-convert) | [Download the legacy version for desktop and command-line](https://lilpete.me/olm-convert-legacy)

-A utility to convert an Outlook for Mac archive (.olm file), that can only be opened with Outlook for Mac, to a set of standard .eml files that can be opened by almost all email clients.
+A utility to convert an Outlook for Mac archive (.olm file), that can only be opened with Outlook for Mac, to standard .html or .eml file formats, viewable in your browser.

-Output EML messages are organised hierarchically, for example a message contained in an OLM file will be output to an EML file like `"<output directory>/example@example.com/Inbox/Subject - Mon, 04 July 2022 21.04.56.eml"`.
+Output files are organised hierarchically, for example a message contained in an OLM file will be output to a file like `"<output directory>/example@example.com/Inbox/Subject - Mon, 04 July 2022 21.04.56.eml"`.

 Available as a web app, Legacy GUI, a python command-line interface, and as a module.